 3. The Red ‘How’ Question

-Now we’re at what I think is the most difficult and controversial part of the investigative judgement and sanctuary doctrine of the Seventh Day Adventist church.
+Now we’re at what I think is the most difficult and controversial part of the Seventh-day Adventist church's investigative judgment and sanctuary doctrine.

-This can make things sound negative, with talk about being harshly judged by what we do rather than emphasis in today's mainstream Christianity about God’s grace saving us straight to heaven no matter what we then do.
+This can make things sound negative, with talk about being harshly judged by what we do rather than emphasising today's mainstream Christianity about God’s grace saving us straight to heaven no matter what we then do.

-There is reference to this in writings like The Great Controversy written by one of the founders Ellen White, and how any hidden sins will take away our salvation when this ‘investigative’ judgement takes place.
+There is a reference to this in writings like The Great Controversy written by one of the founders, Ellen White, and how any hidden sins will take away our salvation when this ‘investigative’ judgment occurs.

 This is where the three-part traffic light system helped me out.

-But then we come to the how, and the basis of our judgement, no matter where or when this is.
+But then we come to the how and the basis of our judgment, no matter where or when this is.

-I then realised that this is in actual fact a classic debate over the centuries, not just within the Seventh Day Adventist church.
+I then realised that this is, in fact, a classic debate over the centuries, not just within the Seventh-day Adventist church.
 And that’s whether we are ‘once saved, always saved’ as the popular phrase goes in Christianity, or not.

-Put simple, can my salvation be taken away if I continue to sin afterwards.
+Put simply, can my salvation be taken away if I continue to sin afterwards.

 Here’s a link to a long doctrinal debate on this subject on YouTube that I found helpful.
-Actually not a Seventh Day Adventist here, buy Protestant and Catholic taking different views.
+Actually not a Seventh-day Adventist here, but Protestant and Catholic taking different views.

-The default view nowadays appears to be what they call ‘eternal security’, namely once you are saved you will go to heaven no matter how you live and sin afterwards.
-It’s only very extreme cases of blatant blasphemy and refusal of Christ that you could loose your salvation, but other than that, you will still get to heaven no matter what.
+Nowadays, the default view appears to be what they call ‘eternal security,’ namely, once you are saved, you will go to heaven no matter how you live and sin afterwards.
+It’s only in very extreme cases of blatant blasphemy and refusal of Christ that you could lose your salvation, but other than that, you will still get to heaven no matter what.

-Any kind or right living after salvation will therefore simply affect what rewards you receive in heaven (and blessing on earth), not actual eternal salvation.
+Therefore, any kind of right living after salvation will simply affect what rewards you receive in heaven (and blessing on earth), not actual eternal salvation.

 Scripture talks about us needing to walk with the fruits of the Holy Spirit, and our love for Christ being demonstrated by obedience to His Word and Commandments.

-Even Revelation mentions that you are able to loose your salvation and rewards, unless you are a clear follower and Christ - and what so many warnings in this book if this isn't needed to help kepe names in the Book of Life.
+Even Revelation mentions that you can lose your salvation and rewards unless you are a clear follower of Christ - and with warnings about keeping names in the Book of Life.

 "He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels" - Revelation 3:5

-Even Paul in the New Testament suggests that there could be ways that even he, the great aposte, could miss the mark:
+Even Paul in the New Testament suggests that there could be ways that even he, the great apostle, could miss the mark:

-"But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway" - 1 Corithians 9:27
+"But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway" - 1 Corinthians 9:27

-If you go back to say the Methodists and John Wesley era, this brought in a Holiness Movement, and sense that we need to live right before God, not keep on sinning.
+If you go back to, say, the Methodists and John Wesley era, this brought in a Holiness Movement and the sense that we need to live right before God, not keep on sinning.

-Or the Armenian rather than Calvinism perspective, that our actions do have an effect on our destiny.
+Or the Armenian rather than Calvinism perspective, that our actions do affect our destiny.

-Taking this a step further is the Sinless Perfection stance that we should be looking to live sin-free here on earth, something which typically is thought to be only possible in heaven.
+Taking this a step further is the Sinless Perfection stance that we should be looking to live sin-free here on earth, typically thought to be only possible in heaven.

-Even some more modern bible teachers like David Pawson who passed way this year, not only believe that you could loose your salvation, but technically that we are not even saved until we get to heaven and Christ’s work in us is completed.
+Even some more modern bible teachers like David Pawson, who recently passed away, not only believe that you could lose your salvation but technically that we are not even saved until we get to heaven and Christ’s work in us is completed.